 How to find a carer

-- There are a range of different ways you can arrange live-in care for your loved one.
+- There are a range of different ways you can arrange and fund live-in care for your loved one.

-- Whether you are looking to privately arrange live-in care, use a live-in care provider or an introductory agency – there is plenty to consider.
+- Whether you are looking to privately arrange live-in care, use a live-in care provider, or an introductory agency – there are plenty of options to consider.

-- It is essential when arranging live-in care to consider your loved one’s best interests and personal circumstances.
+- It’s essential when arranging live-in care to keep your loved one’s best interests and personal circumstances at the heart of the conversation.

-If you’ve decided to get the support of a live-in carer to provide support for your loved one, there are various ways you can go about finding a suitable person.
+If you’ve decided on a live-in carer to provide support for your loved one, there are various ways you can go about finding the right person.

-This form of elderly care offers one of the best ways to help an older person remain safe and independent in their own home, when their care needs increase.
-However, because it’s dedicated, one-on-one care, getting the right person is essential.
+This form of elderly care is one of the best ways to help an older person stay safe and independent in their own home when their care needs increase.
+However, because it’s dedicated, one-on-one care, finding the right carer is an essential step.

-That’s not just down to skill, background checks – or even experience – it goes to the heart of who your loved one is.
-What they enjoy doing.
-What type of person they get on with.
-Ultimately, how they like to live their life.
+It’s not just down to skill, background checks, or even experience – it goes to the heart of who your loved one is, what they enjoy doing, what type of person they get on with, and ultimately, how they like to live their life.
 Having a holistic view of your loved one’s needs is crucial when arranging live-in care.

 Even though a carer is there to support them with the practical elements of life, they’re also there to enable your loved one to have the best possible time they can.
 That means companionship.
 It means friendship.
 It means building a relationship of mutual trust and understanding.

-There’s a lot at stake, so you want to make sure you get the right person.
-And, although you should always be aware that a great relationship won’t always happen overnight, there are a few options you can try to help improve your chances of finding the right professional.
-That’s what we’re about to run through.
+There’s a lot at stake.
+And, although you should always be aware that a great relationship won’t always happen overnight, we’ve shared a few options you can try, to improve your chances of finding the right carer.

 Who can help you arrange live-in care?